 Maybe he's right.
 Somehow I doubt he's 100% correct.

 I never claimed I was.
-In fact, technically speaking, I will never be correct, by any stretch of the imagination - not even where it relates to my work, because planning for mobile networks (which was the topic of the ) is not about carving network diagrams in stone - it is about playing an endless game of Go with your competitors, constantly re-evaluating your moves and figuring out where to lay your next stone.
+In fact, technically speaking, I will never be correct, by any stretch of the imagination - not even where it relates to my work, because planning for mobile networks (which was the topic of the post he quoted) is not about carving network diagrams in stone - it is about playing an endless game of Go with your competitors, constantly re-evaluating your moves and figuring out where to lay your next stone.
 Except that stones can be anything from base stations to whole layers of technology, and some of them can be sacrificed.

 I bet 5 years today some kind of WiFi or WiMax mesh in big cities will make the big city mobile internet practical without his beloved behemoth centrally planned mobile telcos!
 Check back and feel free to mock me if I am wrong.